regro/regolith/doc/source/index.rst

 Authors
 =======

-regolith is developed by Billinge Group and its community contributors.
+regolith was mostly written by Anthony Scopatz, with significant contributions from CJ Wright.
+More recently development has been led By simon Billinge and regolith is currently developed by the Billinge Group and its community contributors.

 For a detailed list of contributors see